 I draw on my training in qualitative social sciences, feminist methods, as well as the creative praxis of GeoHumanitites scholarship.

-My PhD research focuses on politicized healing in contemporary North America.
+My PhD research focused on politicized healing in contemporary North America.

 My BA and MA research focused on psychosocial accompaniment in human rights trials in Guatemala.